Help us match you with local pros in your area

 HVAC contractors in Oklahoma must be licensed by the Oklahoma Construction Industries Board.
 For HVAC projects, a contractor may have an HVAC/R limited license (which lets them work on only smaller jobs) or an HVAC/R unlimited license (which allows them to work on all jobs).
 Individuals need to have four years of experience and must pass an exam to become fully licensed contractors.
 You should also check a company's reviews and complaints on sites such as the Better Business Bureau (BBB), Google Reviews, and Yelp.
 Pick a company with great feedback and good customer testimonials.

-Always make sure you understand what a company’s process looks like.
-When HVAC repairs are needed, ask your provider to specify which parts require replacement and explain why.
-Confirm that your technician will clean and test the full system afterward to ensure proper operation.
-When replacing your HVAC, ask the provider to explain the new energy efficiency, brand, features, estimated installation time, and model.
-Before work starts, make sure you understand how your provider will determine the right system size for your home and what the price will be.
+It’s important to understand what the work process is going to look like.
+For HVAC repairs, the company should list the exact parts that need replacement and why.
+Get confirmation that your technician will clean and test your system afterward to make sure everything is operating properly.
+When replacing your HVAC, ask your installation company to provide details on the new estimated installation time, energy efficiency, features, brand, and model.
+Before work begins, make sure you understand the process your provider will use to select the correctly sized system for your home and what the cost will be.

 You should have your HVAC system inspected approximately twice a year.
 Following an inspection, your technician will tell you what services are needed.
 You should also call a technician if you notice new issues such as unusual smells, strange noises, or leaks.
-If your home has ductwork, you should have it inspected every few years.
+If your system has ductwork, it should be inspected every few years.

-You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as you can, and avoid making drastic changes in temperature all at once.
-Keep your roof well-maintained and seal any window or door leaks to avoid letting cool air escape.
+You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
+Keep your thermostat temperature as close to the outside temperature as is comfortable, and try to avoid making drastic changes in temperature all at once.
+Keep your roof well-maintained and seal any door or window leaks to avoid letting cool air escape.
 Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

-Generally, HVAC installation or replacement takes one to three days for the entire system.
-Installing or replacing an air conditioning unit or a furnace can take as little as half a day or as much as two days.
-The exact amount of time will vary depending on factors like the size of your home, how easily accessible different areas are, and whether your technician finds any problems.
+Generally, whole-system HVAC installation or replacement takes one to three days.
+Installing or replacing an air conditioning unit or a furnace may take anywhere from a few hours up to two days.
+The exact amount of time will vary depending on things like how large your home is, how easily accessible different sections are, and whether your technician runs into any problems.

-For a 2,000-square-foot home, you need around 2.5 to 5 tons of air conditioning capacity.
-In Chickasha, you'll probably want to purchase a unit on the higher end of this range.
-For a house over 1,000 square feet, central air is likely to be more effective than window units for cooling.
+For a 2,000-square-foot home, you'll need between 2.5 and 5 tons of air conditioning capacity.
+In Chickasha, you'll probably want to explore units on the higher end of this range.
+For a house over 1,000 square feet, central air will be more effective for cooling than window units.

 For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
-In Chickasha, you might be able to make do with a lower-capacity furnace.
+In Chickasha, you may be able to make do with a lower-capacity furnace.

-Typically, HVAC financing is through a third-party lender.
-If your HVAC company doesn't offer these options, you may consider taking out a loan on your own.
-Be sure to speak with your HVAC company and a financial advisor to find out what options are available and appropriate for your situation.
+Typically, HVAC financing is offered through a third-party lender.
+If your HVAC company doesn't have financing options, you may consider taking out your own loan.
+Be sure to speak with a financial advisor and your HVAC company to determine what options are available to you and appropriate for your situation.

 There are a number of ways you can make your HVAC system more energy-efficient: